-With summer fast approaching, all sorts of pests are coming out of the woodwork and trying to get into the house.
+Summer will be here before we know it.
+All sorts of pests will be coming out of the woodwork and trying to get into the house.
 Yes, we want the pests gone, but not at the expense of our pets.
 What are the best products for pet safe pest control?

 Keeping Pests Out of the House

 The surest method of pet safe pest control is keeping them out of the house, period.
 Mice, ants and roaches get inside to look for food.

 Store all food in airtight containers.
 Clean up crumbs and vacuum frequently.
 Ensure garbage cans are tightly covered.
 Eliminate clutter from the garage.